[5% Off] China Train Ticket Discount for New Users

 How to catch your train?

-Catching your train from Xi'an North Railway Station, or indeed either of the city's other two main stations, couldn't be easier!
+Catching your train from Xi'an North Railway Station, or indeed any of the city's other main stations, couldn't be easier!

 Services available at the station